-General Election Voter Registration Deadline: October 26 online or by mail, election-day registration is available if voting in-person
+Voter Registration Deadline: 8 days before Election Day online or by mail, election-day registration is available if voting in-person

 Colorado’s Address Confidentiality Program allows survivors of domestic violence, sexual assault, and stalking a legal substitute address for voter registration.
 Learn more here.

 Restoration of Voting Rights After Felony Convictions: The right to vote is automatically restored to felons after they are released from incarceration.

 ID Requirements for Voting: ID is required for in-person voters.
 First-time voters voting by mail must also submit a photocopy of their ID with their mail-in ballot.

 Ranked Choice Voting: Some cities in Colorado use ranked choice voting for local elections.

 Time Off to Vote Law: Employees are eligible for up to two hours paid time off to vote if they do not have sufficient time to vote outside of working hours.
 Learn more here.